thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 {% capture aws-eks-security %}
-In case you want to secure access to the PostgreSQL and MSK, you'll need to configure the existing VPC or create a new one, set it as the VPC for the ThingsBoard MQTT Broker cluster, create security groups for PostgreSQL and MSK, set them for `tb-mqtt-broker` node-group in the ThingsBoard MQTT Broker cluster and configure the access from the ThingsBoard MQTT Broker cluster nodes to PostgreSQL/MSK using another security group.
+In case you want to secure access to the PostgreSQL and MSK, you'll need to configure the existing VPC or create a new one, set it as the VPC for TBMQ cluster, create security groups for PostgreSQL and MSK, set them for `tb-mqtt-broker` node-group in TBMQ cluster and configure the access from TBMQ cluster nodes to PostgreSQL/MSK using another security group.

 You can find more information about configuring VPC for `eksctl` [here](https://eksctl.io/usage/vpc-networking/).
 {% endcapture %}